hgq719/docs/Account API.md

 ## Permission
   You need `Manage Agent & Agent Groups` permission to manage permission.
-  - `GET /api/v1/account/permissions` -Get list of permission
+  - `GET /api/v1/account/permissions` -Get list of permissions

 ### Permission Json Format
  Permission is represented as simple flat JSON objects with the following keys: